luisdanielsc/chatbot/README.md

-This is a chatbot pluggin for Maven using Neo4j.
+This is a chatbot plugin for Maven using Neo4j.